abpa123/newrobot/README.md

 ## Documentation

 While the visual studio code extension does not have much documentation or support, it is actually the same as the vexcode v5 app.
 The code is the same thing and vexcode v5 has documentation built in.
 In the app, or the web version, simply click the "?" to figure out what a command does and all the paramaters it uses.
 The vexcode v5 app commands are the same as the vscode extension commands.
+To access the web version go to https://codev5.vex.com/ and to download the app go here: https://www.vexrobotics.com/vexcode/install/v5 and download it for your operating system.